Martin Ødegaard: Personal life

 Ødegaard is the son of former footballer Hans Erik Ødegaard, who played as a midfielder for Strømsgodset and Sandefjord Fotball and was assistant manager of Mjøndalen IF from 2009 to 2015.
 He was still attending a local lower secondary school when he made his professional debut, but has since completed his compulsory education in Norway.
 As a boy, Ødegaard looked up to Lionel Messi.
 He considers compatriot Erling Haaland a good friend and met him when they were in the U-21 national team.
 Due to his age, Ødegaard was absent from the computer game Football Manager 2015 until his father gave permission to use his son's likeness.

 Ødegaard grew up in a Christian family and has expressed that religious faith is an important part of his life.
 He was named in Time's 30 most influential teenagers of 2015.
-The Norwegian's media training is frequently complimented, with one Norwegian journalist saying in 2022: "He was so well spoken — almost like he was media trained at home." Ødegaard is in a relationship with the Norwegian dancer Helene Spilling.
+The Norwegian's media training is frequently complimented, with one Norwegian journalist saying in 2022: "He was so well spoken — almost like he was media trained at home."
+He has an older brother and two younger sisters. Ødegaard is in a relationship with the Norwegian dancer Helene Spilling.
 In November 2024, it was announced that they got married.
 The formal wedding ceremony took place on 21 June 2025.
 Their first child, a son, was born on 1 December 2024.
 In addition to his native Norwegian, Ødegaard speaks English, Spanish, and some Dutch.